FlyteWizard/yyjtech-logo-challenge/README.md

 Submissions will be accepted from August 4th at 2pm until August 18th at 11:59pm.

 To have your submission counted please title it `name - Official Submission` and replace `name` with your name.
 AND SUBMIT IT to #yyjtechlogo or DM FlyteWizard (A.K.A.
 Dominique).
+Submissions must be in either `.png`, `.ai`, or `.svg`

 You can view all logos in the #yyjtechlogo channel.